TSchwierz/SelfLocalisationCF/README.md

 	- A batch file that can be run in the cmd to start the controller in webots

 ## Latest Change:
+**13.03.:** Added a method that produces an overview of mse scores for a all gain list that are tested.
+The progam crashed with a BSOD once so care should be applied when trying to run it now.
+The best results are generally achieved with a high number of gains (5-6) and low spacing between them (0.1-0.2).
+Spacing here means the difference between two adjacend gains with the same list (e.g. spacing=0.2, gains = [0.2, 0.4, 0.6, etc]).
+The spacing seems to have a higher impact and mse scores generally increase with longer simulation times.<br>
 **07.03.:** Tweaks on how results are saved.
 Added the possibility to repeat the simulation multiple times for different sets of gain parameters<br>
 **07.03.:** Added documentation for the GridNetwork file.
 Introduced a new function to generate and save the activity plot for each grid cell neuron.<br>
 **06.03.:** Wrote a tutorial for setting up the project.
 Introduced helper functions for saving and loading data.
 Tested out different configurations of gain parameters to achieve high predictions.<br>